openvinotoolkit/openvino/docs/ops/sort/MulticlassNonMaxSuppression_9.md

 **Inputs**:

 There are 2 kinds of input formats.
-The first one is -
+The first one is of two inputs.
+The boxes are shared by all classes.
 *   **1**: `boxes` - tensor of type *T* and shape `[num_batches, num_boxes, 4]` with box coordinates.
 The box coordinates are layout as `[xmin, ymin, xmax, ymax]`. **Required.**

 *   **2**: `scores` - tensor of type *T* and shape `[num_batches, num_classes, num_boxes]` with box scores.
 The tensor type should be same with `boxes`. **Required.**

-The second format is -
+The second format is of three inputs.
+Each class has its own boxes that are not shared.
 *   **1**: `boxes` - tensor of type *T* and shape `[num_classes, num_boxes, 4]` with box coordinates.
 The box coordinates are layout as `[xmin, ymin, xmax, ymax]`. **Required.**

 *   **2**: `scores` - tensor of type *T* and shape `[num_classes, num_boxes]` with box scores.
 The tensor type should be same with `boxes`. **Required.**